-Abbe Turner is the milkmaid at Lucky Penny Farm, a family farm and dairy, and the cheese maker at Lucky Penny Creamery in Kent, Ohio.
-Here the fresh goat and sheep milk produced from Ohio family farms is handmade into artisan cheeses (Chevre, Feta, Ricotta), award winning sweet Cajeta caramel sauce and other wholesome dairy specialties.
+Abbe Turner Abbe Turner is the milkmaid at Lucky Penny Farm, a family farm and dairy, and the cheese maker at Lucky Penny Creamery in Kent, Ohio.
+There, the fresh goat and sheep milk produced from Ohio family farms is handmade into artisan cheeses such as Chevre, Feta, Ricotta, award winning sweet Cajeta caramel sauce and other wholesome dairy specialties.
 Turner studied her craft at University of Wisconsin-Madison.
 She is a board member for Innovative Farmers of Ohio (IFO), a council member for the OARDC Ag-Bio Leadership Council and a founder of the Ohio Sheep Milk and Cheese Initiative.
 Dedicated to shortening the distance from farm to table, Turner promotes and supports local foods and entrepreneurial agriculture particularly for women farmers.
 Together with her husband Anderson, they raise three children at Lucky Penny Farm.
 Most days find them trying to balance family, farm and a small business with humor and grace.
 She is happiest wearing muck boots and drinking coffee.
 See www.luckypennyfarm.com for pictures and details.